42+ Years of Serving Injured Workers in Reading

 Employers may choose to deny your claim for a variety of reasons, including if they question the legitimacy of your claim if they find that there is inadequate or missing information, and if your injury was not reported on time.

-Workers’ Compensation Benefits
+What Are The Workers' Compensation Benefits In PA?

 In exchange for workers’ compensation benefits, workers agree to not sue their employers for any work-related accidents or injuries.
 However, there are certain exceptions.
 For example, if someone other than your employer was at fault for your injuries, you may be able to file a third-party claim, under which you may be eligible to recover additional personal injury damages for your injuries, including pain and suffering.